 Let's make some impact

-We’ve been selling our bars in the US for over two years now.
-The ripple that started in Portland is spreading; almost all the stores in the States now stock Tony’s!
+We’ve been active in the US for over two years now.
+The ripple that started in Portland is spreading all the time; almost all the stores in the States now stock Tony’s!

 The US is home to three of the five largest players.
 Together, they control more than 35% of the worldwide chocolate market.
 That’s what we call a golden market to have an impact on.

 And things are going well in the US: our revenue quadrupled over the past year, rising from $ 550,000 to $ 2.4 million.
 Let’s roll!
 We take our US ambition very seriously: we’ll be shoring up our operations and we aim to increase our revenue to 7 million euros.
 You can’t blame us for thinking big in a country like the US!